BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

-**The Dark of Night** — Due to the reduced visibility, models cannot be targeted by shooting, Magical Powers or special abilities over 6" away.
+* **The Dark of Night**

+Due to the reduced visibility, models cannot be targeted by shooting, Magical Powers or special abilities over 6" away.
 However, as it is much harder to avoid a shot in the dark, all shooting attacks gain a bonus of +1 when rolling To Wound.

-**Light the Fires!** — During the End phase, any attacking model that is in base contact with an Objective marker that did not make a Shooting attack or participate in the Fight phase (including supporting) may attempt to set it alight.
+* **Light the Fires!**

+During the End phase, any attacking model that is in base contact with an Objective marker that did not make a Shooting attack or participate in the Fight phase (including supporting) may attempt to set it alight.
 Roll a D6.
 On a 4+, the objective is set alight.
 Once a marker is alight it cannot be put out, the flames are too unruly.
 Any model that moves, or is moved, into base contact with a lit objective is immediately Set Ablaze.
 A model that has a torch automatically counts as having rolled a 4+ when attempting to set an objective alight.

 The area within 2" of a lit objective counts as daylight, so models in this area can be seen from any distance.

-**All or Nothing** — Should the Attacker set all five objectives alight, they will receive an additional 1 Influence Point at the end of the Scenario.
+* **All or Nothing**

+Should the Attacker set all five objectives alight, they will receive an additional 1 Influence Point at the end of the Scenario.
 Should the Defender prevent all objectives from being set alight, they will receive an additional 1 Influence Point at the end of the Scenario.

 ![](../media/scenarios/battle_companies/plunder_the_camp.jpg)

 ---

 ## A DARING RESCUE

-*Following their previous encounter, one of the leaders of a company has been taken prisoner at the hands of their enemy, who now threaten to put them to death.
-The allies of the Hero have tracked their foes until they have made camp and, using stealth, have prepared to launch a daring rescue mission to retrieve their ally before they are killed in cold blood.*

 **STARTING POSITIONS**